Nino2357/Crous_apartments_API_and_Android_Application/android/README.md

 Open the application Crous.

-For the moment, you can see the list of crous housing in France.
+It includes 3 pages:
+- A list of the apartments in France
+For each accommodation, you will find its name, id and zone.
+For more details, click on an item
 You can scroll the list from top to bottom.
-For each accommodation, you will find its name, id and zone.
+- A map of the apartments
+- Some informations about the application

 ### images
 Most apartments don't have a corresponding image , so a default image is used instead for these apartments.